COGS108/Overview/COGS108-Syllabus.md

 # LECTURE

-Lectures will take place at their scheduled time for those who are able to attend.
-As typically occurs in COGS 108, we will do our best to make these interactive and facilitate discussion.
-You will have the opportunity to share your thoughts and compare against your classmates' (via zoom polls, rather than with iclickers) during lecture.
+Lectures is MWF 10am - 10:50am.

+Monday and Wednesday will be in person lectures in Galbraith Hall 242; **A negative symptom check from that day and a properly worn mask of the correct type are required to attend!** For more information please see [Return to Learn requirements for on-campus activities](https://returntolearn.ucsd.edu/return-to-campus/campus-repopulation/index.html).
+In-person lectures will be broadcast simultaneously [on this Zoom link](https://ucsd.zoom.us/j/96392914170?pwd=cG5VQm94Zkh4T3JWTmJld2xzRzBRQT09) If for some reason that link doesn't work, the Meeting ID is 963 9291 4170 and the password is cogs108

+Friday lecture will be **Zoom only** in order to reduce our exposure to each other's germs.
+Do not go to Galbraith Hall on Fridays.

-However, every lecture will also be recorded and shared so that students who are not able to or choose not to watch during the scheduled class time are still able to receive and digest all class materials.
-If a lecture recording ever fails during class, Prof Ellis will re-record a lecture, ensuring all students have access to the material.
-Lecture recordings will be available on Canvas in the Media Gallery by 2PM after the live lecture is delivered.
+Eevery lecture will also be recorded and shared so that students who are not able to or choose not to watch during the scheduled class time are still able to receive and digest all class materials.
+Lecture recordings will be available on Canvas in the Media Gallery no later than 5PM the day the live lecture is delivered.

 ### Lecture Quizzes